AndriiHeonia/hull/README.md

 ## Changelog

 ### 0.2.8 — 01.04.2016
-Added edgeSkipList to increase performance (especially for the highly accurate shapes with the small `concavity` number).
+- added edgeSkipList to increase performance (especially for the highly accurate shapes with the small `concavity` number).
+- refactoring
 ### 0.2.7 — 01.05.2015
 Fixed bower.json
 ### 0.2.6 — 01.05.2015